ssherwood/spring-music/labs-concourse/02-unit-build/README.md

 We are adding an additional resource to this pipeline of type "semver".
 This is a special built-in resource type that help to keep track of an artifacts build version using Symantic Versioning (e.g. X.Y.Z).
 Additionally, we have added a second job that will package the repository into a deployable binary.

-This lab will also demonstrate how Jobs can be effectively chained together with the output(s) of one becoming the input(s) of the other.
+This lab will also demonstrate how tasks can be effectively chained together with the output(s) of one becoming the input(s) of the other.

 ## Review the Task build-artifact